Association des Diététistes de soins Primaires

 PRESIDENT - SONIA FILICE

 Sonia has been working as a Registered Dietitian in Primary Care in Windsor, ON since 2016 when she completed the Coordinated Program in Dietetics as well as her Master’s Degree in Nutrition and Food Science at Wayne State University.
 She is a former recipient of the Barb Manilla Award of Excellence and an award-winning recipe creator.
 She creates many of her own recipes to share with patients at her Family Health Team that focus on sustainable and economical ingredients while blending the science of nutrition with the art of food.

 VICE PRESIDENT - LAURIE MICHAEL

 Laurie (she/her) is from Charlottetown, PEI and is an RD and Project Coordinator at UPEI's Health Research Network.
 She has been working as an RD since 2008 after completing the Northern Ontario Dietetic Internship program, following a Bachelor of Nutritional Sciences at UPEI.
 She also completed Ryerson's Food Security Certificate (2012) and a Masters in Public Health from Lakehead University (2019).
-Laurie has been privileged to work in a variety of practice settings in Ontario, Nova Scotia and PEI; including a family health team (FHT), hospital inpatient/outpatient, clinical long-term care, outpatient clinical prenatal, postpartum and paediatrics, and currently as an RD and Project Coordinator with UPEI's Health Centred Research Clinic.
+Laurie has been privileged to work in a variety of practice settings in Ontario, Nova Scotia and PEI; including a family health team (FHT); inpatient/outpatient; clinical long-term care; convalescent care; clinical outpatient prenatal, postpartum and pediatrics.
 As a proud, mixed-race, third-generation Lebanese-Canadian, she is an active member of PEI's Livable Income Working Group, PCDA's Diversity, Equity and Inclusion Task Force, and established an EDI Committee within her current role at UPEI.
 Laurie enjoys pursuing her passions for cooking, photography, travel, reading, visiting Island beaches, seeing family & friends, and exploring astronomy.
 Most of all, she loves spending time with her husband and their two adorable boys.